Anniken Huitfeldt: Early and personal life

-She was born in Bærum as a daughter of public prosecutor Iver Huitfeldt (born 1943) and Sidsel Scharning (1940–1990).
-She has a sister, Astrid, and a brother, Anders.
-She is a niece of politician Fritz Huitfeldt and granddaughter of judge Otte Huitfeldt.
+She was born on 29 November 1969 in Bærum Municipality, Norway, to the daughter of public prosecutor Iver Huitfeldt (born 1943) and Sidsel Scharning (1940–1990).
+She is one of two siblings: Her sister, Astrid, was also a politician, and her brother, Anders.
+She is the niece of politician Fritz Huitfeldt and the granddaughter of judge Otte Huitfeldt.
 Huitfeldt grew up in the town of Jessheim.
+She is also a descendant of Norwegian Chancellor Jens Bjelke (1580–1659).